Councillor: United States

-British Commonwealth

-In Australia, The Bahamas, Canada, New Zealand, South Africa, Botswana, Trinidad and Tobago and other parts of the Commonwealth, as well as Ireland, a councillor or councilor is an elected representative on a local government council.

 Netherlands

 In the Netherlands, a member of the municipal council is called a gemeenteraadslid or raadslid.
 Someone out of this group who is elected to serve on the municipal executive is called a wethouder, which is usually translated as 'alderman' or 'councillor'.
 The Dutch word for mayor is burgemeester.
 This is expressed in English as "mayor" or "burgomaster".
 The municipal executive is referred to collectively as the College van Burgemeester en Wethouders.

 Belgium

-In Belgium, a member of the municipal council is called a gemeenteraadslid in Dutch, and Conseiller Communal in French.
+In Belgium, a member of a municipal council is called a gemeenteraadslid (lit. 'municipal council member') in Dutch, and Conseiller Communal in French.
 Someone out of this group who is elected to serve on the municipal executive is called a schepen in Dutch or échevin in French.
 This is usually translated as "alderman" or "councillor" in English.
-The municipal executive is referred to collectively as the College van Burgemeester en Schepenen ou Collège du Bourgmestre et Echevins.
+The municipal executive is referred to collectively as the College van Burgemeester en Schepenen or Collège du Bourgmestre et Echevins (lit.
+'Collegial Board of Mayor and Aldermen').